maciejzettt/maciejzettt/README.md

 - 👋 Hi, I’m @maciejzettt
-- 👀 I’m interested in becoming a python programmer
+- 👀 I’m interested in becoming a web developer
-- 🌱 I’m currently learning API programming
+- 🌱 I’m currently learning React/Next.js
 - 💞️ I’m looking to collaborate with people willing to introduce me to some valuable concepts
 - 📫 How to reach me?
 Just write: maciejzetor@gmail.com